underscoDe/strapi-blog-api/README.md

 Contributing
 ------------

-If you'd like to contribute to this project, please follow the guidelines in [CONTRIBUTING.md](https://chat.openai.com/c/CONTRIBUTING.md).
+If you'd like to contribute to this project, please follow the guidelines in [CONTRIBUTING.md].

 License
 -------

-This project is licensed under the [MIT License](https://chat.openai.com/c/LICENSE).
+This project is licensed under the [MIT License].